Article 1: Name and Purpose

-Parents/Guardians are automatically members, once they have registered one or more of their children to play on an in-town or traveling team.
-Coaches and assistantarents/ coaches, officers of the association, and former coaches and officers are likewise members by virtue of the service they provide or have provided to RYSA.
+Parents/Guardians are automatically members once they have registered one or more of their children to play on an in-town or traveling team.
+Coaches and parents/ Assistant Coaches, officers of the association, and former coaches and officers are likewise members by virtue of the service they provide or have provided to RYSA.
 Any other individual may become a member upon accepting any other responsibility within the association.
-Such responsibilities include but are not limited to serving on RYSA committees and assisting in RYSA fund raisers.
-Any further question as to membership will be decided by an absolute majority of the executive board.
+Such responsibilities include but are not limited to serving on RYSA committees and assisting in RYSA fundraisers.
+Any further question as to membership will be decided by an absolute majority of the Executive Board.

 Parent/guardian membership will extend for the current soccer year (Sept.
 1 - August 31).

 Article 3: Officers

 The officers of the corporation shall be a President, a Vice-President, a Secretary, a Registrar, and a Treasurer.
 A person may not hold more than one office at one time.

 The officers and at-large members of the Executive Board shall be elected by the membership at the annual general meeting.
 A slate of candidates will be prepared by a nominating committee which will consist of up to five members: a past President and four volunteers from among the members.
 If there are more than four volunteers, the President will select those to sit on the committee.
 The President’s choices are subject to the approval of the Executive Board.
 Candidates for nomination may not sit on the nominating committee.
 Other candidates for office may be nominated by members from the floor prior to the election.

 3-3 Term of Office

 Officers and members-at-large (of the Executive Board) are elected for a two-year term.
 Officers shall be elected at the annual meeting and shall take office on January 1 of the year following their election.